 - Currently representing the California State Auditor in litigation attacking California’s process for redistricting

-- Helped the University of California, San Francisco negotiate an agreement with the Golden State Warriors and the City of County of San Francisco relating to potential impacts on UCSF from the proposed Warriors Arena
+- Helped the University of California, San Francisco negotiate an agreement with the Golden State Warriors and the City and County of San Francisco relating to potential impacts on UCSF from the proposed Warriors Arena

 - Obtained a $1.3 million dollar fraud judgment after a six-day jury trial in 2015 in San Mateo County

 - Oversaw a team of attorneys investigating conditions in Santa Clara County’s jail system